 The darkness impaired my vision.
-I was having trouble seeing where I was going as I ran down the halls of the second floor, letting out panted breaths without stopping.
+I was having trouble seeing where I was going as I ran down the halls of the second floor, letting out ragged breathes without stopping.

-I turned around while my eyes widened in fear.
+I turned my head around while my eyes widened in fear.
 "Oh, you gotta be kidding me?!"
 Behind me was a swarm of shadow people and it was the first time I had ever encountered such creatures.
 I had read books about them but seeing them physically…that's a whole different story.
 I turned to my right and sprinted down the stairwell.
 I tripped and tumbled down the last few steps.
 I got back up and continued running before making another right down the hallway.
 Because of the adrenaline coursing through me, the pain subsided, but after 5 minutes of running, I seethed while my right leg started to hurt.

 However, they continued to pursue me, and boy were they relentless.
 I ran into the cafeteria and hid behind the trash bin.
-I gingerly peeked over, gleaming at the entrance with my eye-widening at what I was seeing.
+I gingerly peeked over, gleaming at the entrance with my eyes widening at what I was seeing.

 They crawled across the walls, as I watched the darkness they dispersed, spreading all over the cafeteria, while they searched for me.
 One of them eventually spotted me and alerted the rest of its pack.
 I guess the saying was true that you can run, but can't hide, because no matter where I ran or hid, the darkness was their territory.
 My heart was racing and so was my mind.
 I was frozen in place, being unable to move as they got closer.
 At that moment, I regained my strength, leaped up, and dashed away to the hallways once more.